 Sign and symptoms:

 Hepatitis A and E are acute viral infections and their symptoms may range from mild to severe.
 Symptoms develop usually within 2 to 6 weeks of infection.
-And include jaundice, severe itching, fever, weakness, diarrhea, vomiting.
+And include jaundice, severe itching, fever, weakness, diarrhea and vomiting.
 Pain under the right lower ribs, pale stool, and dark-colored urine.
 Most of these symptoms may not be present in children and jaundice particularly found to be non-existent in infected adults in Pakistan.

 Treatment and Prevention: